When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Namesakes: Arthur Ashe, Arthur C. Clarke Arthur “Art” Garfunkel, Arthur Miller.

-What Does the Name Arthur Mean?
+What Does Arthur Mean?

-How Popular Is the Name Arthur?
+How Popular is the Name Arthur?

 How Do I Pronounce Arthur?